 Cane Corso Husky Mix training

 Training your Cane Corso Husky Mix can be tricky.
-These dogs love making their owners happy and appreciate the stimulation training brings, but they can also be stubborn and commanding.
+These dogs like making their owners happy and appreciate the stimulation training brings, but they can also be stubborn and commanding.

 You need to train a Cane Corso Husky Mix with patience and love without showing subservience.
 Failing to exhibit an alpha dog attitude may lead to your Cane Corso Husky Mix becoming arrogant and refusing to listen.